andrey-mokhov/graphql-php/docs/en/spiral/enum-type.md

         <td valign="top"><code>description</code></td>
         <td valign="top"><code>string</code></td>
         <td valign="top">
-            A description of the enumerated type as displayed in the GraphQL schema.
+            A description of the EnumType as displayed in the GraphQL schema.
             If not specified, the php enum description specified in docBlock is used.
         </td>
     </tr>